Ranjana Desai: High Court of Bombay

-Judge, Supreme Court of India (2011-2014)
+Supreme Court of India

 On 13 September 2011, Desai was appointed as a judge at the Supreme Court of India and served in that capacity until 2014.
 She was the fifth woman to be appointed as an Indian Supreme Court judge.

-Chairperson, Electricity Appellate Tribunal (2014-2017)
+Electricity Appellate Tribunal

 Desai took charge as chairperson of Appellate Tribunal for Electricity on 1 December 2014 in New Delhi and continued to serve in that capacity until 29 October 2019.

-Chairperson, Advance Ruling Authority [Income Tax] (2018-2019)
+Advance Ruling Authority [Income Tax]

 Desai was appointed as Chairperson of the Advance Ruling Authority [Income Tax] in 2018 and held the position until 29 October 2019.

-Lokpal Appointment Committee
+Lokpal appointment committee

-On 28 September 2018, the Government of India constituted a Search committee of eight, chaired by Desai, under the Lokpal and Lokayuktas Act, 2013, to search for and recommend a chairperson and members for India's anti-corruption ombudsman agency, the Lokpal.
+On 28 September 2018, the Government of India constituted a search committee of eight, chaired by Desai, under the Lokpal and Lokayuktas Act, 2013, to search for and recommend a chairperson and members for India's anti-corruption ombudsman agency, the Lokpal.
 The Committee provided its recommendations to the Selection Committee on 28 February 2020.

 Delimitation Commission of India

-Desai was appointed as the Head of the Delimitation Commission of India on 13 March 2020.
+Desai was appointed as the chairperson of the Delimitation Commission of India on 13 March 2020.

-Uttarakhand Uniform Civil Code Committee
+Uniform civil code committee

 Desai was appointed as the Head of the Uttarakhand UCC committee on 28 May 2022.

-Chairperson, Press Council of India
+Press Council of India

-Desai was appointed as the Chairperson, Press Council of India.
-Her term starts from June 17, 2022.
+Desai was appointed as the chairperson of the Press Council of India.
+Her term started on 17 June 2022.

+8th Central Pay Commission

+Desai was appointed as the Chairperson of the 8th Central Pay Commission on 28 October 2025.

 Jurisprudence

 On 8 May 2012, the Supreme Court bench composed of Ranjana Desai and Altamas Kabir ordered the government to end the Haj subsidy by 2022.
-On 27 September 2013, in a landmark judgement, a three-judge bench consisting of the Chief Justice P Sathasivam and Justice Ranjana Prakash Desai and Justice Ranjan Gogoi of the Supreme Court of India ruled that the right to register a "none of the above" vote in elections should apply.
-The court said that Negative voting would lead to systemic change in polls and political parties will be forced to project clean candidates.
-The Election Commission has said that the judgement will be implemented immediately.
+On 27 September 2013, in a landmark decision, a three-judge bench consisting of the Chief Justice P. Sathasivam and Justices Desai and Ranjan Gogoi ruled that the right to register a "none of the above" vote in elections should apply.
+The court said that negative voting would lead to systemic change in polls and political parties will be forced to project clean candidates.
+The Election Commission said that the judgement will be implemented immediately.